jlr2/IntroductionPaaS/README.md

 <br>
 <br>

+### Index
+ 1. Exercice no.1: Learning GIT
+ 2. Exercise no.2: GIT in Eclipse
+ 3. Exercise no.3: GIT in Eclipse Che

 ### Exercise no. 1: Learning GIT

 &nbsp;&nbsp;&nbsp;**Read** the [bibliography 1](https://reviblog.net/2018/03/29/tutorial-de-git-aprende-git-y-github-gitlab-de-manera-facil-rapida-y-sencilla-parte-1/) to the basics about the use of GIT.
 The **tutorial** is structured in 6 pages which explain the next sections: